 What we thought of the Dell XPS 15:

 Dell’s XPS 15 clamshell laptop has been one of our favorite portable workhorses for a couple of years.
 It’s incredibly well-built, sporting a solid aluminum chassis and a carbon-fiber keyboard deck that makes for comfortable long working sessions.
-The XPS 15 also provides some serious power, with up to Intel’s 9th-generation eight-core Core i9-9980HK CPU.
+The XPS 15 also provides some serious power, with up to Intel’s 10th-gen Core i9-10885H CPU.
 This superfast, full-power (45-watt) processor is the ultimate CPU for demanding tasks like encoding video and real-time editing.
 That chip is featured in other laptops, but according to our tests, it’s by far the fastest in Dell’s system.
-The XPS 15 is also available with an Nvidia GeForce GTX 1650 GPU that should help considerably with live editing and encoding performance.
+The XPS 15 is also available with a Nvidia GeForce GTX 1650 Ti GPU that should help considerably with live editing and encoding performance.

-You can configure the XPS 15 all the way from a base model with an entry-level i5-9300H CPU up to the aforementioned Core i9-9980HK to 32GB of fast DDR4-2666MHz RAM, up to 2TB of very fast PCI-e solid-state drive (SSD) storage, and up to a gorgeous 4K OLED display that offers remarkable contrast and vibrant colors to show off your video projects with real grandeur.
-You’ll get a machine that also provides tons of high-speed connectivity, including a USB-C with full-speed 40 GB/s Thunderbolt 3 support, along with a solid keyboard and touchpad with the option of a fingerprint scanner for secure login via Windows 10 Hello.
+You can configure theall the way from a base model with an entry-level i5-10300H CPU up to the aforementioned Core i9-10885H, up to 32GB of fast DDR4-2933MHz RAM, up to 1TB of very fast PCI-e solid-state drive (SSD) storage, and up to a gorgeous 4K OLED display that offers remarkable contrast and vibrant colors to show off your video projects with real grandeur.
+You’ll get a machine that also provides tons of high-speed connectivity, including a USB-C with full-speed 40 GBps Thunderbolt 3 support (USB-C dominates this laptop, which forgoes older USB-A connections), along with a solid keyboard and touchpad with the option of a fingerprint scanner for secure login via Windows 10 Hello.